ietf-wg-cellar/ebml-specification/specification.markdown

 Within an EBML Schema, the XPath of `@minOccurs` attribute is `/EBMLSchema/element/@minOccurs`.

-A non-negative integer expressing the minimum permitted number of occurrences of this EBML Element within its Parent Element.
-The minOccurs value MUST be equal to the EBMLMinOccurrence value of the path.
+The minOccurs is a non-negative integer expressing the minimum permitted number of occurrences of this EBML Element within its Parent Element.

+Each instance of the Parent Element MUST contain at least this many instances of this EBML Element.
+If the EBML Element has an empty EBMLParentPath then minOccurs refers to constraints on the occurrence of the EBML Element within the EBML Document.
+EBML Elements with minOccurs set to "1" that also have a default value (see (#default)) declared are not REQUIRED to be stored but are REQUIRED to be interpreted, see (#note-on-the-use-of-default-attributes-to-define-mandatory-ebml-elements).

+An EBML Element defined with a minOccurs value greater than zero is called a Mandatory EBML Element.

 The minOccurs attribute is OPTIONAL.
 If the minOccurs attribute is not present then that EBML Element has a minOccurs value of 0.

+The semantic meaning of minOccurs within an EBML Schema is analogous to the meaning of minOccurs within an XML Schema.

 #### maxOccurs